 Active chemical compounds from cannabis are able to trigger apoptosis in cancerous cells.
 (3)

-Apoptosis is a “genetic program” within a cell which determines if that cell should live or die.
+Apoptosis is a “genetic program” within a cell that determines if that cell should live or die.

-Rogue cancer cells don’t react to triggers that are normally enough to cause apoptosis (self-destruction) of that dysfunctional cell, and this inability to perform apoptosis allows the cancer cells to spread rapidly across our body without any resistance from our natural defenses.
+Rogue cancer cells don’t react to triggers that are in normal circumstances enough to cause apoptosis (self-destruction) of that dysfunctional cell.
+This inability to perform apoptosis allows the cancer cells to spread rapidly across our body without any resistance from our natural defenses.

 Cannabinoids “force” certain cancerous cells to “realize” that they are defected, making them perform this cellular suicide.